🏢Agent Office

 What success looks like

-5. The gateway runs and your bot replies to one safe test prompt.
+5. Only then: your private Telegram bot replies to one safe test.

 What you are about to install